A LONG WAY 4 Water

 A Long Way 4 Water is the latest adventure led by Katie Spotz, world record-holder, endurance athlete, and charitable ambassador.

 In 2010, Katie set the world record as the youngest person ever to row across the Atlantic Ocean after 70-days alone at sea.
 Her Row for Water helped 10,000 people get clean drinking water.
-A Long Way 4 Water is the continuation of the Row for Water journey, cycling across South America from Atlantic Ocean to Amazon River.
+A Long Way 4 Water is the continuation of the Row for Water journey, cycling and kayaking across South America from Atlantic Ocean to Pacific Ocean.

 Why?
 This journey is more than an adventure; it’s an opportunity to raise funds for a clean water and sanitation projects.
-One in ten people, right now, are without clean water and sanitation and the goal is to raise $30,000 and help 3,000 people gain access to clean water in support of the Ugandan Water Project.
+One in ten people, right now, are without clean water and sanitation and the goal is to raise $10,000 and help 1,000 people gain access to clean water.

 A Long Way 4 Water will mark Katie’s 11th endurance challenge for clean, safe water.
 Each pedal stroke Katie makes will be one step closer to a world where everyone, everywhere has access to clean water.